bbauska/CSS3-Reference/README.md

 <h5><i>X-height</i> (ex)</h5>

-<p>This refers to the x-height of the font face, which is to say the
+<p>This refers to the x-height of the font face, which is to say the height of the lowercase "x"
-height of the lowercase "x" character in the given font face.
+character in the given font face.
 However, the vast majority of font faces do not include their x-height, so many browsers approximate it (poorly) by simply setting 1ex to be equal to 0.5em.</p>

 <h5><i>ZERO width</i> (ch)</h5>

-<p>This refers to the width of a single zero (Unicode U+0300, "ZERO") in
+<p>This refers to the width of a single zero (Unicode U+0300, "ZERO") in the current font family
-the current font family and size.
+and size.
 This is often, but erroneously, assumed to mean "one character."
 This will only be true in monospace fonts, where all characters are the same width.</p>

 <h5><b>Length Values</b></h5>
-<p>Since most proportional fonts have zeros that are
-slimmer than the alphabetic symbols, setting something like width:
+<p>Since most proportional fonts have zeros that are slimmer than the alphabetic symbols, setting
-60ch will often result in lines of text with fewer than 60 characters.</p>
+something like width: 60ch will often result in lines of text with fewer than 60 characters.</p>

 <h5><i>Pixels</i> (px)</h5>

-<p>A pixel is usually thought of as a small box on a display, but CSS
+<p>A pixel is usually thought of as a small box on a display, but CSS defines pixels more
-defines pixels more abstractly.
+abstractly.
 In CSS terms, a pixel is defined to be about the size required to yield 96 units per inch.
 Many user agents ignore this definition in favor of simply addressing the pixels on the display, but others (such as those on high-resolution mobile devices) go the CSS route, treating each px as being multiple physical on-screen pixels.</p>

 <h5><i>Viewport width unit</i> (vw)</h5>

-<p>This unit is calculated with respect to the viewport's width, which is
+<p>This unit is calculated with respect to the viewport's width, which is divided by 100.
+If the
-divided by 100.
-If the viewport is 937 pixels wide, for example, 1vw is equal to 9.37px.
+viewport is 937 pixels wide, for example, 1vw is equal to 9.37px.
 If the viewport's width changes, say by dragging the browser window to be wider or narrower, the value of vw changes along with it.</p>

 <h5><i>Viewport height unit</i> (vh)</h5>

-<p>This unit is calculated with respect to the viewport's height, which
+<p>This unit is calculated with respect to the viewport's height, which is divided by 100.
+If
-is divided by 100.
-If the viewport is 650 pixels tall, for example, 1vh is equal to 6.5px.
+the viewport is 650 pixels tall, for example, 1vh is equal to 6.5px.
 If the viewport's height changes, say by dragging the browser window to be taller or shorter, the value of vh changes along with it.</p>

 <h5><i>Viewport minimum unit</i> (vmin)</h5>

-<p>This unit is 1/100 of the viewport's width or height, whichever is
+<p>This unit is 1/100 of the viewport's width or height, whichever is <i>lesser</i>.
+Thus,
-<i>lesser</i>.
-Thus, given a viewport that is 937 pixels wide by 650 pixels
-tall, 1vmin is equal to 6.5px.</p>
+given a viewport that is 937 pixels wide by 650 pixels tall, 1vmin is equal to 6.5px.</p>

 <h5><i>Viewport maximum unit</i> (vmax)</h5>

-<p>This unit is 1/100 of the viewport's width or height, whichever is
+<p>This unit is 1/100 of the viewport's width or height, whichever is <i>greater</i>.
+Thus,
-<i>greater</i>.
-Thus, given a viewport that is 937 pixels wide by 650
-pixels tall, 1vmax is equal to 9.37px.</p>
+given a viewport that is 937 pixels wide by 650 pixels tall, 1vmax is equal to 9.37px.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-6-1">2.6.
 Fraction Values</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>A <i>fraction value</i> is a <i>&lt;number&gt;</i> followed by the label fr.
 Thus, one
 fraction unit is 1fr, four fraction units are 4fr, and so on.
 This is a concept introduced by Grid Layout, and is used to divide up fractions of the unconstrained space in a layout.
-Note that fr is <i>not</i> a
-<i>&lt;length&gt;</i> unit, and thus cannot be used in places where length values
-are permitted (e.g., calc() expressions, see "Calculation Values" on page 45).</p>
+Note that fr is <i>not</i> a <i>&lt;length&gt;</i> unit, and thus cannot be used in places where length values are permitted (e.g., calc() expressions, see "Calculation Values" on page 45).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-7-1">2.7.
 URIs</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>A URI value (<i>&lt;uri&gt;</i>) is a reference to a file such as a graphic or
+<p>A URI value (<i>&lt;uri&gt;</i>) is a reference to a file such as a graphic or another
-another stylesheet.
+stylesheet.
 CSS defines a URI as relative to the stylesheet that contains it.
 URI stands for Uniform Resource Identifier, which is the more recent name for URLs.
 (Technically, URLs are a subset of URIs.)
 In CSS, which was first defined when URIs were still called URLs, this means that references to URIs will often appear in the form url(<i>&lt;uri&gt;</i>).
 Fun!</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-8-1">2.8.
 Angles</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>The format of an <i>&lt;angle&gt;</i> is expressed as a <i>&lt;number&gt;</i> followed
 immediately by an angle unit.
 There are four types of angle units: degrees (deg), grads (grad), radians (rad), and turns (turn).
 For example, a right angle could be declared as 90deg, 100grad, 1.571rad, or 0.25turn.
 In each case, the values are translated into degrees in the range 0 through 360.
 This is also true of negative values: −90deg is equivalent to 270deg.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-9-1">2.9.
 Times</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>A time value (<i>&lt;time&gt;</i>) is expressed as a <i>&lt;number&gt;</i> followed
 immediately by a time unit.
 There are two types of time units: seconds (s) and milliseconds (ms).
-Time values appear in aural styles, which are not widely supported, and in the much bettersupported transitions and animations.</p>
+Time values appear in aural styles, which are not widely supported, and in the much better supported transitions and animations.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-10-1">2.10.
 Frequencies</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>A frequency value (<i>&lt;frequency&gt;</i>) is expressed as a non-negative
 <i>&lt;number&gt;</i> followed immediately by a frequency unit.
-There are two
+There are two types of
-types of frequency units: hertz (Hz) and kilohertz (kHz).</p>
+frequency units: hertz (Hz) and kilohertz (kHz).</p>

-<p>The unit identifiers are case-insensitive, so 6kHz and 6khz are
+<p>The unit identifiers are case-insensitive, so 6kHz and 6khz are equivalent.
+As of this
-equivalent.
-As of this writing, frequency values are only used with aural styles, which are not well supported.</p>
+writing, frequency values are only used with aural styles, which are not well supported.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-11-1">2.11.
 Position</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->